aragon/connect/docs/advanced/app-subgraphs.md

-# Creating an app Subgraph
+# Writing an app Subgraph

 Creating a Subgraph for an Aragon app is not much different from any other kind of Subgraph.
 If you’re not already familiar with what can be done in a Subgraph, we recommend checking out [The Graph’s documentation](https://thegraph.com/docs).